 Someone who is simply unsure if this is for them

 We love all our customers, but it goes both ways – we want our customers to enjoy and use their training too.
 If you are unsure about The Flow of Spanish, please don’t buy it yet.

-Please click here and sign up for the free 5-day course – Flow Theory 101 – to see the sort of things you’ll be learning in The Flow of Spanish.
+Please check out my Free E-Course on the home page to see the sort of things you’ll be learning in my courses.
 Please also have a read of our Method page to get a better sense of the philosophy behind my teachings.

 Someone Looking for a vocabulary and grammar course